katsucodes247/bitcoinpy-www/content/docs/python-bitcoinlib/p2sh-multisig.md

 scriptPubKey: `OP_HASH160` `<scriptHash>` `OP_EQUAL`

 {{< tip "warning" >}}
-The example for singlesig should only serve as an example.
-We don't recommend using it in the real world because it is not its intention to be used for addresses with single signatures.
+The example for 1-of-1 should only serve as an example.
+We don't recommend using it in the real world because it is not its intention.
+Instead of 1-of-1 use P2PKH!
 {{< /tip >}}